 On the other hand, the film improves markedly with the arrival of Zoey Deutch.
 I had seen Deutch, the daughter of Lea Thompson, in various roles, mostly in Young Adult works such as Beautiful Creatures (2013), Vampire Academy (2014) and Before I Fall (2017), where she had seem capable but hadn’t done a huge amount to stand out from otherwise generic roles.
 On the other hand, from the point she turns up here about fifteen minutes in, she ends up stealing the show.
 The role that she gets is that of the bottle blonde airhead that all the others are poking sarcastic aides that go over her head but Deutch quite aces the part.
 And from about that point, the film finds its feet.

 Ruben Fleischer seems more confidant with the humour and delivers a number of appealingly eccentric scenes.
 One of these is the encounter with Luke Wilson and Thomas Middleditch as a mirror equivalent of Woody Harrelson and Jesse Eisenberg where a mutual admiration society turns into an entertaining comic set-piece as they become infected and the fight ends up wrecking an Elvis museum.
 The film climaxes on an appealingly absurd set-piece involving big wheels trucks taking on zombies as they mass to attack the hippie paradise of Babylon.

-(Winner for Best Supporting Actress (Zoey Deutch) at this site’s Best of 2019 Awards).
+(Nominee for Best Supporting Actress (Zoey Deutch) at this site’s Best of 2019 Awards).